TeamGloomy/TeamGloomy.github.io/pages/mydoc/fly_e3_pro_connected_wifi.md

 ### Config.g adjustments

-The Fly-E3-Pro board is delivered without any firmware on the wifi chip so as part of that process we need to set it up.
+The Fly-E3-Pro board is delivered without any firmware on the WiFi chip so as part of that process we need to set it up.
 Open the config.g file that has been placed in the sys folder of the SD card and comment out any M552 commands that are there using ; e.g. ;M552 S1.

 ### Final Setup